 Every design project begins with a conversation.
-The quality of this interaction affects the quality of the final design.
+The quality of this human interaction affects the quality of the final design.

-I originated the design visioning and planning workshops known as Common Ground which provide criteria for a Design Impact Balanced Scorecard.
+In 2002, I originated the design visioning and planning workshops known as Common Ground which provide criteria for a Design Impact Balanced Scorecard.
 I also developed the Critical Eye™ visual literacy workshops.
 The purpose of Critical Eye™ is to explore how the project’s intended message can be translated into physical space.

 Why “reliable magic”?
 The best ideas emerge through exploration.
 Guided by meaningful statements built on shared values, a major transformation of thinking always happens.

-I have presented my design thinking and strategy approach at the Conference Board of Canada, the American Institute of Architects National Convention, the Texas Society of Architects, NeoCon Chicago, IIDEX Canada and the Association of Professional Design Firms.
+Over the past two decades, I have presented my design thinking and strategy approach at the Conference Board of Canada, the American Institute of Architects National Convention, the Texas Society of Architects, NeoCon Chicago, IIDEX Canada and the Association of Professional Design Firms.
 My frontline experience as a design consultant includes 25 years working for Toronto-based international architectural firms.
 I hold a B.Sc.
 Design from the University of Michigan, College of Architecture and Design.